 Find a Peaceful Place

-Your meditation area should be peaceful and quiet to allow you to concentrate.
+Your meditation area should be peaceful and quiet to allow you to concentrate and transform your mood.

 Sit in a Comfortable Posture

 Your posture makes a huge difference, so make sure it is proper yet comfortable.
 Sit straight with your spine erect and legs crossed, keeping shoulders and neck relaxed and your eyes closed throughout your session.

 The best time to meditate is before meals because digestion can make you drowsy; you don’t want to fall asleep during your meditation!
 However, make sure you are not starving, either; a hungry stomach can be a huge distraction.

 Start with a Warm-Up Session and Deep Breathing

 Warm up exercises will help you transform your body and achieve better results.
 Try some small stretches, brief, 30-second concentration periods, or light a candle or incense, just something to help prepare your mind for focus.
 Deep breathing is a great way to start.
 Take full, deep breaths.
 Strive for mindfulness, really concentrating on each breath as it enters and leaves your body.

 Now that your body is prepared, there are three different meditation techniques you can use.
 Here is a brief introduction to them: